robertjhull/notes/README.md

 # About

-This is a note-taking app developed with **NextJS** and **MongoDB**.
-Register with a username and password and then add/edit/delete notes from your personal list.
+This is a to-do list app developed with **NextJS** and **MongoDB**.
+Register with a username and password and then add/edit/delete reminders from your personal to-do list.

-**Notes** can contain the following info: text, priority, links, and date added.
-To mark a note as completed, check the box on the left side of individual notes.
+**Reminders** contain the following info: text, priority, and date added.
+To mark a reminder as completed, check the box on the left side of individual reminder.

 Website is hosted [here](#).